 Like us, you've suffered from no time disease--a time-pressed mood with no retreat in sight.
-It's caused by many things, ranging from work, kids, marriage, urban life, etc. And it externally manifests itself in different ways, such as clutter, dirty dishes, and rushed meals.
+It's caused by many things, ranging from work, kids, marriage, loss, divorce, urban life, etc. And it externally manifests itself in different ways, such as clutter, dirty dishes, and rushed meals.
 Internally, it can lead to anxiousness at home combined with helplessness, or more extreme problems.
 At a deeper level, this form of suffering reflects modern angst.

 Nobody should have to experience the home as a source of anxiety and stress.